Create a stairway from heaven with these brilliant staircase ideas

-The staircase is usually the first thing you see when you enter a house or maisonette, so take the time to make it a real focal point, with our inspiring ideas for staircase design.
+You never get a second chance at a first impression, so get it right with our staircase ideas.
+The staircase is usually the first thing you see when you enter a house, so it’s worth taking the time to make it a real focal point.

 If money is no object, you can go the whole hog and commission a striking glass staircase which is a great way to allow light to get to all floors in a dark house but requires a high level of maintenance.
 A spiral staircase is always arresting and a great way to gain access to upper levels in a tight space and are now available in all manner of materials and finishes.